xplor-pay/ClearentIdtechIOSFrameworkPod/README.md

 # Release Notes

+2.0.25 - trapping more potential exceptions in remote logging to avoid crashes. (framework version 2.0.8)

+2.0.24 - improved retry when retrieving the device serial number and firmware version from reader. started trapping exceptions in remote logging.

 2.0.13 - Fixed an issue with our bad swipe solution.
 IDTech sends back an incomplete card object sometimes on a bad swipe.
 We already monitor for certain failures so just adding another one.
 If the framework sees this scenario it will cancel the transaction and restart a transaction in 2 in 1 mode.

 2.0.12 - Fix beep issue.